afterxleep/WireKit/README.md

 ### Swift Package Manager

 The fastest way to install is via SPM.
-Just add a new package using this repo URL and point it to the `main` branch.
+Just add a new package using this repo URL and point it to the current Major Version

 Versioning and support for other package managers (Cocoapods & Carthage) coming soon.